Pat Boyd: Early life and education

-Born in Norwich, Boyd is a Plainfield, Connecticut native, raised in Moosup where he attended local public schools and graduated from Plainfield High School in 1999.
+Born in Norwich, Boyd is a Plainfield, Connecticut native, raised in Moosup where he attended local public schools and graduated from Plainfield High School.
 He earned a bachelor's degree in history & social science from Eastern Connecticut State University and later earned a master's degree from Sacred Heart University where he was admitted to the Pi Lambda Theta.
 As a youth, Boyd earned the rank of Eagle Scout and was active in Scouting's National Honor Society, the Order of the Arrow where he was recognized with the Vigil Honor and the Distinguished Service Award.

 Professional career

 Boyd's career in education began at the Sterling Memorial School in Oneco.
-In 2003, he joined the faculty of the Rectory School in Pomfret, teaching history, English, leadership and outdoor education.
+He then joined the faculty of the Rectory School in Pomfret, teaching history, English, leadership, and outdoor education.
 In 2006, he was appointed to the faculty of the Pomfret School, an independent, coeducational, college preparatory boarding school in Pomfret, where he currently serves as the associate dean of students and as a history/government teacher.
-Boyd serves as the summer camp director of the Boy Scouts of America's June Norcross Webster Scout Reservation in Ashford.
+Boyd serves as the summer camp director of the Scouting America's June Norcross Webster Scout Reservation in Ashford.